 In case the initial offer is fair but still too low, you may counter with a somewhat reduced amount than you sought in your demand letter.
 The insurer will be more than ready to settle if your counteroffer is reasonable.

-You Need a Skilled West Virginia Personal Injury Lawyer on Your Side
+You Need A Skilled West Virginia Personal Injury Attorney On Your Side

 Knowing your rights can be difficult enough; bringing forth a personal injury claim and navigating the legal landscape on your own after suffering a serious injury can prove impossible.
-When you call our law firm, we will handle the process for you.
+When you call our personal injury lawyers, we will handle the process for you.

-Call The Masters Law Firm for Your Free Consultation Today
+Call The Masters Law Firm, L.C., For Your Free Consultation Today

-Suffering a serious injury can turn your life upside down.
+Suffering a personal injury can turn your life upside down.
 We want you to know that you are not alone.
-When you call our law firm, we will sit down with you to discuss your case free of charge, providing you with the valuable information you need to make the most informed decision about how to proceed.
+When you call our Charleston personal injury law firm, we will sit down with you to discuss your case free of charge, providing you with the valuable information you need to make the most informed decision about how to proceed.

-To learn more about how we can serve you, please call us today at 304-342-3106 or toll free at 1-800-342-3106, visit our office in person, or send us a message telling us more about your injuries using the contact form on our website.
+To learn more about how we can serve you, please call us today at 304-342-3106.
+You can also visit our Charleston office in person or send us an email telling us more about your injuries using the contact form on our website.